-- The child may have viewed sexually explicit movies, video games or other materials. - The child may have just acted impulsively without meaning to harm anyone. - Peer abuse must be taken extremely seriously for these reasons.
+- The child may have been emotionally, physically, or sexually abused themselves. - The child may have witnessed physical or emotional violence. - The child may have viewed sexually explicit movies, video games or other materials. - The child may have just acted impulsively without meaning to harm anyone. - Peer abuse must be taken extremely seriously for these reasons.
 It could be an indicator of even worse abuse going on in the child's home.